Asamartino/EthernautChallenges/README.md

 ### Level 13 Gatekeeper One :<br/>
 To solve this level we need to call the enter function and pass the conditions of each function modifier.
 To pass:<br/>
 - gateOne: we will create a malicious contract with a function letMeIn that calls the enter function of the Gatekeeper contract.
 By calling letMeIn in Remix-IDE tx.origin ≠ msg.sender (see solution of level 4 Telephone for more details).<br/>
 - gateTwo: to see the remaining gas we can use the functionality of Remix-IDE.
 The value we are looking for will be shown after the opcode GAS, i.e. in the opcode PUSH2 (see picture below).
 Knowing this value we could add the proper gas amount to our call in order to pass gateTwo.
-However, as mentioned by Spalladino, the proper gas offset to use will vary depending on the compiler.
+However, as mentioned by [Spalladino](https://github.com/OpenZeppelin/ethernaut/blob/solidity-05/contracts/attacks/GatekeeperOneAttack.sol), the proper gas offset to use will vary depending on the compiler.
 We will use his solution in our malicious contract and brute-force a range of possible gas values.
 To account for it, we will increase the gas limit in Remix-IDE.<br/>

 ![RemainingGas2](https://user-images.githubusercontent.com/61462365/78298883-7aaa8980-7533-11ea-9ce5-c6851eabd908.png)

+To learn more about opcode, please have a look at [this article](https://blog.openzeppelin.com/deconstructing-a-solidity-contract-part-i-introduction-832efd2d7737/) from Alejandro Santander in collaboration with Leo Arias:
 Solidity documentation release 0.6.5:<br/>
 *“If an integer is explicitly converted to a smaller type, higher-order bits are cut off:*<br/>
      *uint32a = 0x12345678;*<br/>
     *uint16b = uint16(a); // b will be 0x5678 now ”* p.
 71<br/>
 - gateThree:<br/>
     - 1st condition: the last 8 hex need to be equal to the last 4 hex -> only possible if we mask part of *_gateKey* with 0, so that: 0x0000???? = 0x????. <br/>
     - 2nd condition: is achieved if the rest of the key is not masked by 0 so that  0x0000????  ≠  0x????????0000????<br/>
     - 3rd condition: 0x0000???? needs to be equal to the last 4 hex of tx.origin<br/>
 We will create a variable to store the key.
-One possible solution is to use the value of tx.origin and only mask part of it with 0 (as described in the 1st condition).<br/>
+One possible solution is to use the value of *tx.origin* and only mask part of it with 0 (as described in the 1st condition).<br/>

 In summary, we will create a malicious contract in Remix-IDE that calls the enter function of the Gatekeeper contract (thus passing gateOne).
 We will append a gas value to our call that will vary in order to brute force gateTwo (using Spalladino’s solution).
-Finally, we will pass to our call a parameter made by masking part or the value of tx.origin.
+Finally, we will pass to our call a parameter made by masking part or the value of *tx.origin*.